Sunday, July 30, 2017

 One last look.

 The river has a long history of tourism.
-These boats look not too dissimilar to the cormorant boat we just built.
+These boats look not too dissimilar to the cormorant boat we just built, and the firm's boatbuilder claimed the Tenryu River's boatbuilding traditions came from the region where I was just working.

 Lots of commerce historically ran downriver, and boats used the prevailing winds to help get back upstream.